canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

   `esm-apps` was not enabled, the output will be:

   ```
-  UA Apps: Expanded Security Maintenance (ESM) is not enabled.
+  Expanded Security Maintenance for Applications is not enabled.

   6 updates can be applied immediately.
-  1 of these updates is a UA Infra: ESM security update.
+  1 of these updates is a ESM Infra security update.
   5 of these updates are standard security updates.
   To see these additional updates run: apt list --upgradable

-  5 additional security updates can be applied with UA Apps: ESM
+  5 additional security updates can be applied with ESM Apps
-  Learn more about enabling UA Infra: ESM service for Ubuntu 16.04 at
+  Learn more about enabling ESM Apps for Ubuntu 16.04 at
   https://ubuntu.com/16-04
   ```